Alex Bozzette Fund

 Because of the political unrest in Burundi, Alex was forced to evacuate before his tenure as a Global Health Fellow ended, but PMC capitalized on this unfortunate turn of events to engage Alex in our program management team at headquarters.
 Alex provided day-to-day administrative and technical support to our program in Burundi and also eagerly helped PMC to define our strategic vision and direction, a process we are continuing to pursue.

 Alex’s insights were instrumental.
 Twenty percent of clinic patients in Burundi identified Agashi as what motivated them to seek health services in the second round of clinic monitoring and 96 percent of individuals reported listening to Agashi at least once in the first round of audience monitoring.
-Agashi was recently awarded a Global Media Award, which Alex accepted on behalf of the PMC-Burundi team.
+In January 2016, Agashi was awarded a Global Media Award, which Alex accepted on behalf of the PMC-Burundi team.

 Alex’s dedication to his work was unparalleled and that same enthusiasm translated into many other passions, including music, biking, running, and skiing.
 Your contribution can help us to honor Alex’s legacy.